usbrit/teltonika-rest/README.md

 # teltonika-rest

-Use the teltonika.yaml in a directory called packages/teltonika and add include: packages to your contiguration.yaml
+Use the teltonika.yaml in a directory called packages/teltonika and add

+"include: packages"

+to your contiguration.yaml